londonglenn/imu-heading-project/README.md

 - Keep coordinate-frame conventions consistent.
 - Calibration is optional but strongly recommended.
 - Offline and ROS2 pipelines are intended to use the same assumptions.
-- Do not change axis mapping unless the sensor mounting orientation changes.

 ---